 Learn how to make your own DIY reverse canvas art with this free tutorial (written instructions and video!).
 You can completely customize your DIY reverse canvas art to fit any decor or occasion with your Silhouette or Cricut.
 This post contains affiliate links, which help to support this site at no extra cost to you.
 Thanks!

 I am really excited to share this fun project with you all today!
 Today we are making reverse canvas art!
 Have you heard of the reverse canvas technique?
 It’s a simple craft/DIY project that I am seeing more and more of, especially in Silhouette and Cricut crafting communities.

 I have done a few reverse canvas projects, so I figured it was time to do a blog post all about them.
-Since we are going into the holiday season, we are going to be using one of my latest cut file design (which is part of the new and completely adorable Cozy Christmas cut file bundle) to make a super cute Christmas reverse canvas art project.
+Since we are going into the holiday season, we are going to be using one of my latest cut file design to make a super cute Christmas reverse canvas art project.